astronomer/astro-blog/posts/everything-you-need-to-know-about-apache-airflow-2-2-0.md

 We’re extremely proud to say that the authors of most new features are a part of the Astronomer crew!
 Specifically, our team participated in launching:

-* AIP-39 - Custom Timetables / Richer scheduling intervals
+* AIP-39 Custom Timetables / Richer scheduling intervals
 * AIP-40 Deferrable Operators
-* Dag Params
+* Dag Params and Validation
-* Airflow standalone
+* Airflow Standalone CLI Command

 In celebration of the highly anticipated release, we’ve put together an overview of major Airflow 2.2.0 features below.
 Let's get to know the long-awaited new goodies!